pathpub/trieval/README.md

 ##### Creating a new trie

-There's three ways to create a new trie struct.
+There are three ways to create a new trie struct.
 Provide zero arguments to create an empty trie, provide a binary key or list of binary keys to create a trie with nodes.

 ```elixir
 Trieval.new